bathai420/interview_data_quality/WorkEnvironment/README.md

 [Projects](https://github.com/bathai420/interview_data_quality/blob/main/Projects/README.md),
 [Questions](https://github.com/bathai420/interview_data_quality/blob/main/Questions/README.md)

-I will start with my past experience
+I will start with my past experience to give you an idea of the environments I’ve worked.

-1) I use to have daily sprint meetings as we follow agile methodology.
+In my previous role, we followed the agile methodology, so I use to have daily sprint meetings where we discussed progress, and roadblocks.
+This helped keep everyone focused on the goals.

-2) I also have a daily call with client to update data quality testing to discuss if any rules failed next steps.
+Additionally, I had daily calls with clients to update them on data quality testing, discuss any rules that failed, and plan the next steps.
+This regular communication ensured transparency and built trust with the client.
-3) I collaborate with other teams like reporting

-In my next job i look for

-1) Collaborative atmosphere.
-2) I prefer open communication.
-3) Team that i can seek guidance and support when needed.
-4) Positive and supportive culture.
+I also frequently collaborated with other teams, such as the reporting team, to ensure that the data we were validating met their requirements.
+This cross-functional collaboration was key to delivering high-quality results.

+Moving forward, in my next job, I’m looking for a collaborative atmosphere where teamwork is encouraged.
+I prefer open communication, where everyone feels comfortable sharing ideas and feedback.
+I also value being part of a team where I can seek guidance and support when needed, as I believe that’s how we grow and succeed together.

 [About](https://github.com/bathai420/interview_data_quality/blob/main/About/README.md),
 [Interest](https://github.com/bathai420/interview_data_quality/blob/main/Interest/README.md),